Taxonomy

 Display multiple values

 This example demonstrates how to get and loop over multiple selected term objects.
-This would imply that your field type setting is checkbox or multi-select.
+This implies that your Appearance setting is Checkbox or Multi Select.

 <?php